TheMasz/Project-Ecommerce/README.md

 # Project-Ecommerce
 This project is an advanced e-commerce website developed for learning purposes.
 It allows users not only to buy products but also to sell them, similar to platforms like Shopee.
 The project includes a comprehensive authentication system, seller management, and admin management.
-The checkout process uses a simulator for payment processing, such as adding a picture of mobile payment.<br><br>
+The checkout process uses a simulator for payment processing, such as adding a picture of mobile payment using React and Redux for the frontend, ExpressJS for the backend, and SCSS for styling..<br><br>
 **Features**
 - Authentication System: User registration and login.
 - Seller Management System: Users can register as sellers, manage their products, and view sales